Mar Roxas: Personal life

-In 2019, they announced the arrival of their twins who were born through surrogacy named Pepe Ramon Gerardo Manuel Denzel and Pilar Judith Celia Ester Korina.
+In 2019, they announced the birth of their twins through surrogacy named Pepe Ramon Gerardo Manuel Denzel and Pilar Judith Celia Ester Korina.

 Public image

-Hoaxes and misinformation

 Roxas has been a frequent target of numerous hoaxes in social media, notably from rival political groups such as supporters of Rodrigo Duterte.
 These were mostly intended to mock his Mr. Palengke image, which has been increasingly viewed as insincere due to his wealthy background.
 A notable incident is an image presenting Roxas holding a plate, supposedly to collect drink water from a water pump, which was circulated as early as 2015.
 The image became viral ahead of both elections in 2016 and 2019.

 Another image shows a barong tagalog-clad Roxas on board an MRT train that, although not manipulated, was often misrepresented as a recent picture as of 2018.

-Most recently, a Facebook post on February 3, 2021 alleged that he was arrested by Makati police for possession of illegal drugs, which they denied.